Propaganda in China: Xinjiang

 Between July 2019 and early August 2019, the CCP-owned tabloid Global Times paid Twitter to promote tweets that deny that the Chinese government is committing human rights abuses in Xinjiang; Twitter later banned advertising from state-controlled media outlets on 19 August after removing large numbers of pro-Beijing bots from the social network.
 China has spent heavily to purchase Facebook advertisements in order to spread propaganda designed to incite doubt on the existence and scope of human rights violations occurring within Xinjiang.

 In April 2021, the Chinese government released propaganda videos titled, "Xinjiang is a Wonderful Land", and produced a musical titled "The Wings of Songs" in order to portray Xinjiang as harmonious and peaceful.
 The Wings of Songs portrays an idyllic rural landscape with a cohesive ethnic population notably devoid of repression, surveillance, and Islam.
 It is near impossible to get accurate information about the situation in Xinjiang domestically in China, concerns within the domestic audience are also downplayed because many aspects of the abuse such as forced labor are seen as commonplace by many Chinese citizens.
 In 2021, Chinese officials ordered videos of Uyghur men and women saying that they deny the U.S. charges that China that is committing human rights violations.

 Critics have said that government propaganda plays into existing colonial and racist tropes about the Uyghurs by depicting them as dangerous or backwards.
 Domestic propaganda has increased since the international community began considering designating the abuses against the Uyghurs as a genocide.
 Domestic pushback against the genocide label is also emotional and follows a similar pattern of denial to the genocide committed against the Native Americans.

+In February 2025, the Chinese Red Culture Research Association (CRCRA), a state-supervised body of the Chinese Academy of Social Sciences, published an article glorifying past mass killings of Uyghurs by general Wang Zhen during the incorporation of Xinjiang into the People's Republic of China.
+The article praised violent repression, mass executions, forced cultural assimilation, and religious persecution as effective governance tools, calling for their continued use.
+Leaders of the East Turkistan Government in Exile and the East Turkistan National Awakening Movement warned that such rhetoric marks an escalation in China's campaign of repression.